giddy123/raspberry-pi-robotics/README.md

 The algorithm for navigation is very basic at this point but you should have everything you need to optimize it.
 I am not currently using the tilt server but you can

 You start the program by running main.py.
-The script activates sonar, which takes 5 readings, removes outliars and returns a median value.
+The robot turns the sonar to the left, to the right, and center.
+It takes 5 readings, removes outliars and returns a median value.
+It then turns in the direction where the value is the largest (farthest distance) and starts moving.
+The robot takes readings while in motion.
+If it encounters an obstacle, it stops and "looks" around again to figure out where to go next.